-Michal Huss is a Leverhulme Early Career Fellow and a lecturer in Architectural Studies at the University of Manchester.
-Working at the intersection of architectural and political theories, she studies the built environment of post/colonial and divided cities as it facilities daily life, rituals, and acts of repair and resistance.
+Michal Huss is a Leverhulme Early Career Fellow and Lecturer in Architectural Studies at the University of Manchester.
+Her research sits at the intersection of architectural and political theory, focusing on the built environment of postcolonial and divided cities, and the ways it shapes daily life, rituals, and practices of repair and resistance.

-Her forthcoming book, Refugees, Urban Belonging and the Transgressive Art of Walking, will be published by Amsterdam University Press in 2025; and a she is currently working on another monograph, provisionally entitled Bulldozer Injustice in the Necropolis: Death and Life in Post/Colonial Cities.
+Her forthcoming book, Remaking Urban Heritage will be published by Amsterdam University Press in October 2025.
+She is also developing a second monograph, provisionally titled Bulldozer Injustice in the Necropolis: Death and Life in Post/Colonial Cities.

 View full academic profile